 Employers must be based in England or Wales to apply for a standard or enhanced DBS check, regardless of where the work will take place.
 The legislation that governs eligibility of checks applies only in England and Wales.

-You can use our eligibility tool to find out which roles or activities could be eligible for a standard or enhanced DBS check.
+You can use our eligibility tool to find out which roles or activities could be eligible for a basic, standard or enhanced DBS check.
 It’s in beta phase, which means you’re looking at the first version.
 It will be continually tested and improved.

 The eligibility tool is not intended to act as legal advice and doesn’t cover every role.
 Before you submit an application for a DBS check you should also read the guidance on this page.